u1i/snippets/project-portfolio.md

 - Reduced campaign development time by 60%
 - Created scalable template for global deployment
 - Established clear ROI methodology for public affairs

-Based on the materials and your instructions, I'll create a project portfolio entry for the AI Bootcamp simulation tool in the same style as your other projects.

 # AI-Powered Training Simulation